martgil/webext-docs/compose.rst

             :name: ``id``
             :type: (string)

-            The ID of a contact or mailing list from the :doc:`contacts` and :doc:`mailingLists`.
+            The ID of a contact or mailing list from the :doc:`contacts` or :doc:`mailingLists`.

          .. api-member::